TGab99/Moclab/wp-content/plugins/gtranslate/readme.txt

 == Frequently Asked Questions ==

-= It doesn't work, what to do? =
+= It doesn't translate, what to do? =
 Please check [GTranslate Support Forum](https://wordpress.org/support/plugin/gtranslate) and feel free to create a new topic if you cannot find answers.

 = What is GTranslate? =
-GTranslate is a multilingual solution for your website.
+GTranslate can translate your website into multiple languages and make it multilingual.

 * Multilingual solution makes your website available to the world
 * One click translation helps visitors to read your site in their native language
 * Free automatic translation translates your site instantly upon installation
 * Professional translation by a human being is available 24/7
-* Customizable layout lets you choose the suitable layout for your site
+* Customizable language switcher lets you choose the suitable layout for your site
 * Analytics with Google provides insight into your audience and user activity

 [vimeo http://vimeo.com/30132555]